 Commercial Lease Vs Residential Lease

-Whilst commercial and residential leases are both largely governed by statute, common law and implied terms, the key difference is the use of premises.
-This generally refers to whether you’re a business or not.
+Whilst both commercial and residential leases are generally governed by statute, common law and implied terms, the key difference lies in the use of the premises – simply put, whether you’re operating a business or residing there.
+As market conditions in 2025 evolve, it is particularly important for businesses to ensure their lease agreements are tailored to their specific operational needs.

 Why Do I Need One?

-While we can’t negotiate with the other side, our lawyers are happy to review and suggest terms that you can then negotiate within the lease.
+While we can’t negotiate directly on your behalf, our lawyers are happy to review your Commercial Lease Agreement and propose amendments that you can then negotiate with your landlord.

 What Happens If I Don’t Have A Commercial Lease?